 Natural Burial Grounds

 We love these Natural Burial Grounds.
 Run by passionate and wonderful people, and closer to Birmingham than you might think.
-They both have their own distinct character.
+They all have their own distinct character.

 For Natural Burial Grounds in other parts of the country, we work closely with the Association of Natural Burial Grounds to help identify the perfect setting for you.